Brussels: Early history

 The history of Brussels is closely linked to that of Western Europe.
 Traces of human settlement go back to the Stone Age, with vestiges and place-names related to the civilisation of megaliths, dolmens and standing stones (Plattesteen near the Grand-Place/Grote Markt and Tomberg in Woluwe-Saint-Lambert, for example).
 During late antiquity, the region was home to Roman occupation, as attested by archaeological evidence discovered on the current site of Tour & Taxis, north-west of the Pentagon (Brussels' city centre).
 Following the decline of the Western Roman Empire, it was incorporated into the Frankish Empire.

-According to local legend, the origin of the settlement which was to become Brussels lies in Saint Gaugericus' construction of a chapel on an island in the river Senne around 580.
+According to local legend, the origin of the settlement that was to become Brussels lies in Saint Gaugericus' construction of a chapel on an island in the river Senne around 580.
 The official founding of Brussels is usually said to be around 979, when Charles, Duke of Lower Lorraine, transferred the relics of the martyr Saint Gudula from Moorsel (located in today's province of East Flanders) to Saint Gaugericus' chapel.
 When Otto II, Holy Roman Emperor, appointed the same Charles to become Duke of Lower Lotharingia in 977, Charles ordered the construction of the city's first permanent fortification, doing so on that same island.

 Middle Ages

 Lambert I, Count of Louvain, gained the County of Brussels around 1000 by marrying Charles' daughter.
 Because of its location on the banks of the Senne, on an important trade route between the Flemish cities of Bruges and Ghent, and Cologne in the Kingdom of Germany, Brussels became a commercial centre specialised in the textile trade.
-The town grew quite rapidly and extended towards the upper town (Treurenberg, Coudenberg and Sablon/Zavel areas), where there was a reduced risk of floods.
+The town grew quite rapidly and extended towards the upper town (Treurenberg, Coudenberg/Koudenberg, and Sablon/Zavel areas), where there was a reduced risk of floods.
 As the town grew to a population of around 30,000, the surrounding marshes were drained to allow for further expansion.
 In 1183, the Counts of Leuven became Dukes of Brabant.
 Brabant, unlike the county of Flanders, was not fief of the king of France but was incorporated into the Holy Roman Empire.

 In the early 13th century, the first walls of Brussels were built and after this, the city grew significantly.
 Around this time, work began on what is now the Cathedral of St. Michael and St. Gudula (1225), replacing an older Romanesque church.
 To let the city expand, a second set of walls was erected between 1356 and 1383.
 Traces of these walls can still be seen; the Small Ring, a series of boulevards bounding the historical city centre, follows their former course.